womenofopensource/womenofopensource.github.io/docs/code-of-conduct.md

 ---
-layout: default
 title: Code of Conduct
+subtitle: This governs all interactions relating to the Women of Open Source Community.
+description: The Code of Conduct applies to all interactions relating to the Women of Open Source Community.
+featured_image: /images/demo/about.jpg
 permalink: /code-of-conduct/
 ---

-# Women of Open Source Code of Conduct

 ## Our Principles